How is OEE Calculated

-OEE (Overall Equipment Effectiveness) provides an indication for how effectively machines are utilized on a manufacturing plant floor.
+OEE (Overall Equipment Effectiveness) provides an indication of how effectively machines are utilized on a manufacturing plant floor.
 It’s valuable for identifying and removing production constraints and for driving up revenue earned by every machine.

-The calculation has some mysticism surrounding the complexity of it’s calculation.
+The calculation has some mysticism surrounding the complexity of its calculation.
 We’ll simplify the calculation to a level where the reader can immediately start calculating it by hand.

 How to Calculate OEE

-OEE for any machine is made up of 3 parts multiplied together: Availability (up-time) x Performance (production speed) x Quality (widgets produced correctly first time).
+OEE for any machine is made up of 3 parts multiplied together: Availability (up-time) x Performance (production speed) x Quality (widgets produced correctly the first time).
 Below is a brief explanation of each part and how it’s calculated.

-Formula: (Scheduled Operating Time – Downtime) / Scheduled Operating Time
+Formula: (Scheduled Operating Time – Downtime) / Scheduled

 Note that Scheduled Operating Time is not “total time”.
 Availability refers to when the machine could be running based on when it is needed or planned to run.
 There could be reasons it won’t run when it is needed (i.e., setup, breakdown) and this calculation must account for those downtime reasons.

 The rate a machine actually produces products relative to it’s best known or standard production rate.

 Note it’s critical to come to terms at your plant with what the standard production rate is for your equipment.
 It’s best not to use the specified or design production rate by the vendor of the product.
 In this case, if the machine were running faster than the design production rate and you were using the designed production rate this could mask quality or availability issues in the OEE calculation.